vt-middleware/ldaptive/docs/guide/operations/search/valuetranscoders.md

 ## GeneralizedTimeValueTranscoder

-Provides the ability to read a generalized time from an LDAP attribute in order to create a `java.util.Calendar` (or ZonedDateTime in v1.2) object.
-Conversely, a `java.util.Calendar` can also be written to the directory in generalized time format.
+Provides the ability to read a generalized time from an LDAP attribute in order to create a `ZonedDateTime` object.
+Conversely, a `ZonedDateTime` can also be written to the directory in generalized time format.

 {% highlight java %}
 {% include source/operations/search/valuetranscoders/2.java %}
+{% endhighlight %}

+## UUIDValueTranscoder

+Provides the ability to read a generalized time from an LDAP attribute in order to create a `ZonedDateTime` object.
+Conversely, a `ZonedDateTime` can also be written to the directory in generalized time format.

+{% highlight java %}
+{% include source/operations/search/valuetranscoders/3.java %}
 {% endhighlight %}